“The site-directed mutagenesis is an artificial (in vitro) technique for introducing mutation or alteration into the target (known) DNA sequence.”

 3 base mismatch is tolerable in the ideal 22 to 25 nucleotide long primer.

 Now, this is something very important.

-Therefore, the template DNA having not the mutation is removed from the reaction.
-Only the mutant DNA remains into the reaction.
+Therefore, the template DNA having not the mutation is removed from the reaction (because it is methylated).
+Only the mutant DNA remains in the reaction.
+See the image,

-- Design the primers for the introduction of specific mutation (deletion, duplication or SNP).
+- Design the primers to insert specific mutation (deletion, duplication, or SNP).
 Check all the primer parameters

 - Prepare PCR reaction based on one of the methods listed above